This is the multi-page printable view of this section. Click here to print.

 • POST - /api/apikey/v2/verifyApiKey - Allows an upstream Stroom-Proxy to verify an API key.

 • POST - /api/event - The Event Store API for POSTing individual events.
+Note that this endpoint does not use the same authentication as the other REST endpoints.

 • POST - /api/feedStatus/v1/getFeedStatus - Allows an upstream Stroom-Proxy to check the receipt status of a Feed.